madisonisfan/meaplanner-backend/README.md

 Why are there so many repositories:
 - The bootcamp was separated into 4 courses.
 The 2nd was React, and the last was Backend.
 - In the React course, I created a Meal Planner React app that is not integrated with a server.
-- In the backend course, I created this Meal Planner server that is not integrated with a React app
+- In the backend course, I created this Meal Planner server that is not integrated with a React app (this file)
 - As an extra, we were taught to integrate a React app with a server.
 But to do so, we created separate projects which were copies of our react app and server, but with a few new additions.
 ## Links to Similar Repositories
 - [View Meal Planner React web app not integrated with this server](https://github.com/madisonisfan/mealplanner-react)